 Frequently Asked Questions

-Light of the World is a part-time learning community that supports homeschooling families, offering a faith-centered environment for connection, socialization and guided academic support alongside learning at home.
+Light of the World is a faith-based social and learning collective that supports homeschooling families by providing a Christ-centered community where children can grow in faith, wonder, wisdom, and friendship alongside their learning at home.

 Alexa Oliveri, Founder, leads the vision of Light of the World Collective, supports families and ensures the community remains rooted in faith, connection and aligned learning support.